khannasarthak/khannasarthak.github.io/index.md

 ---

 ---
-Hi,i'm a graduate student pursuing computer engineering, specializing in computer systems at Arizona State University. ( need to improve this)
+Hi,i'm a graduate student studying computer engineering, specializing in computer systems at Arizona State University. ( need to improve this)

 My main interests are data science, machine learning and web technologies.
 I'm still exploring and looking to experiment with new fields. ( polish it, show more emphasis on software development)